markingstone/gor.js/README.md

 * `source/app.node` - Node.js server side code

-* `source/app.node/handlers` - Express.js REST API handlers
+* `source/app.node/handlers` - Express REST API handlers

 * `source/app.node/schema` - Mongoose schema files for your model

 * `source/app.node/server.js` - The Gor.js server.
-You can use `node source/app.node/server.js` to run or use your favorite node runner (for example, _always_) to run.
+You can use `node source/app.node/server.js` to run it or use your favorite node runner (for example, _always_).

 ### Generating index.html and app.js